Empress Zhang (Tang dynasty): As empress

 After Empress Zhang became empress, she tried to have her son Li Shao, who was said to be only a few years old, made crown prince.
-As empress, Zhang's ambition rose higher and she aspired to be like Empress Wu and Empress Wei, who dominated the reigns of their husbands, listened to politics through a curtain at court, and manipulated the government to their liking.
-But she was unable to convince Emperor Suzong to allow her to listen to politics beside him in the court with a curtain, so she did not have full and direct control over the government.
-However, she was able to interfere in the government in every way and exert her power with Li Fuguo's help.
 Emperor Suzong, who favored Li Chu as crown prince, could not decide immediately, but after consulting with the official Li Kui, he created Li Chu crown prince later in 758 and changed Li Chu's name to Li Yu.
 She nevertheless thereafter tried to have Li Yu replaced with Li Shao, but after Li Shao died in 760, because Li Tong was even younger, Li Yu's position was secure.